Teacher Information and Welcome Guide

 Collection of Children

-• At the end of the evening, the audience remains seated.
+• At the end of the evening, the audience remains seated in the theatre whilst the dancers return to their dressing rooms.

 • Teachers must ensure every pupil is handed back to their parent/carer before leaving.